 Project year: 2016

-When designing this machines, special attention was given to two main elements – the main construction and the metal box.
+When designing these machines, special attention was given to two main elements – the main construction and the metal box.

-Our studies of geometry are based on our initial sketches and the introduction of these elements are incorporated into polishing machines.
-The existing technology of producing the basic structure from steel profiles did not allow major design changes, what led us to change the manufacture process.
+Our studies of geometry are based on our initial sketches and the introduction of these elements is incorporated into polishing machines.
+The existing technology of producing the basic structure from steel profiles did not allow major design changes, which led us to change the manufacturing process.
 With the introduction of laser cutting of sheet metal we were able to give the main structure any desired shape.
-This change simplified and accelerated the production and in addition reduced the amount of needed manual work, thus reducing the deviation and errors in manufacturing process.
+This change simplified and accelerated the production and in addition reduced the amount of needed manual work, thus reducing the deviation and errors in the manufacturing process.

 The housing is the most visible element of the machine.
 By changing it, we wanted to differentiate Linolit from the competition and at the same time give the appearance of robustness, professionalism and highlight the engineering quality and the quality of manufacture.
 Straight, sharp lines of the basic structure were transferred on the metal casing and the design language was passed on to all three machines to unify them despite minor differences.

-As the result, a new generation of grinding and polishing Linolit machines was formed, characterized by their though-through geometry and unified design language.
+As the result, a new generation of grinding and polishing Linolit machines was formed, characterized by their thought-through geometry and unified design language.